nalyk/deployd/README.md

 ## install on windows

 The windows installer is deprecated.
-The recommended way is now npm (`npm install deployd-cli -g`) and [install mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) separately.
+The recommended way is now npm (`npm install deployd-cli -g`) and [install MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) 6 or later separately.

 ## install on macosx

 The macosx installer is deprecated.
-The recommended way is now npm (`npm install deployd-cli -g`) and [install mongodb](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) separately.
+The recommended way is now npm (`npm install deployd-cli -g`) and [install MongoDB](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) 6 or later separately.

 ## install from source